Track mileage automatically

 • Its CO₂ emissions

-• The applicable BIK percentage for the tax year
+• The BiK percentage set for the tax year

-• Maintain a consistent audit trail across mixed fleets (company cars + personal vehicles)
+• Maintain a clear and consistent audit trail

 The risks of poor recordkeeping

-HMRC has low tolerance for weak records; or rather, they tend to attract attention as they might signify an underlying lack of control.
-The likelihood of an audit is therefore higher if an organisation already appears to lack a solid foundation when it comes to grey fleet compliance.
+HMRC has low tolerance for weak records.
+Rather than simply being a compliance gap, poor documentation tends to attract attention because it signals an underlying lack of control.
+The likelihood of an audit is therefore higher if an organisation already appears to lack a solid foundation.

 Consequences can include: